foxmadnes/tricky-multiplayer-plus/readme.txt

 In race: the base is two disjoint columns, and petrify and island powerups are disabled.
 In survival: single life with tricky negative spells give tough choices for spells at each point.
 In tallest: blocks come in sets of 4 of the same block, how will your tower shape up?

+To compile the mod yourself, use Visual Studio and link the game dll files as well as the dlls in BepInEx_x86_5.4.15.0.
+Assets are compiled from the pngs in the assets folder in an empty unity project with an AssetBundle named trickymultiplayerplus.